d12frosted/elpa-mirror/stable-melpa/merlin-eldoc-readme.txt

 code.

 Installation:
-You need merlin-mode amd merlin installed on your system (ocamlmerlin binary) for merlin-eldoc to work.
+You need merlin-mode and merlin installed on your system (ocamlmerlin binary) for merlin-eldoc to work.